Bryan College Facilities

 At this time, the state of Tennessee has been put under a Shelter in Place mandate, barring "unessential" travel.
 We wish to honor the law to the best of our ability, and thus we are not allowing personal visits while the Shelter in Place order is in effect.
 We are currently offering virtual visit Webinars led by Admissions staff and special guests, so head to bryan.edu/visit to stay apprised of those opportunities.

 Yes!
 Students and families who chose to postpone a campus visit may take a virtual tour of our Dayton campus.
 Please connect via this link for a virtual tour.
 Click Here!

-We continue to offer a full Campus Tour, including a look at the dorms, as well as meetings with Admissions Counselors and Financial Aid Specialists.
+When the TN Shelter in Place is lifted, we will begin offering Personal Visits again.
+They will include a full Campus Tour, including a look at the dorms, as well as meetings with Admissions Counselors and Financial Aid Specialists.
 In some cases, we may be able to set up a Faculty meeting with a professor in your indicated major of interest.
 We are not able to accommodate class and lunch visits currently, but will add those options back as soon as safely possible.